Accelerynt-Security/AS-Create-Opsgenie-Incident/README.md

 ![Opsgenie_Key_Vault_1](Images/Opsgenie_Key_Vault_1.png)

-Choose a name for the secret, such as "**AS-Create-Opsgenie-Incident-API-Token**", and enter the Okta API Token copied previously in the "**Value**" field.
+Choose a name for the secret, such as "**AS-Create-Opsgenie-Incident-API-Key**", and enter the Opsgenie API Key copied previously in the [previous section](https://github.com/Accelerynt-Security/AS-Create-Opsgenie-Incident#create-an-opsgenie-api-integration).
 All other settings can be left as is.
 Click "**Create**".

 ![Opsgenie_Key_Vault_2](Images/Opsgenie_Key_Vault_2.png)

 Once your secret has been added to the vault, navigate to the "**Access policies**" menu option, also found under the "**Settings**" section on the Key Vault page menu.
 Leave this page open, as you will need to return to it once the playbook has been deployed.
 See [Granting Access to Azure Key Vault](https://github.com/Accelerynt-Security/AS-Create-Opsgenie-Incident#granting-access-to-azure-key-vault).

 ![Opsgenie_Key_Vault_3](Images/Opsgenie_Key_Vault_3.png)

 #
 ### Deployment